Humboldt Broncos bus crash: GoFundMe

 A crowdfunding effort was launched by Humboldt resident Sylvie Kellington within hours of the collision to support victims and their families, and raised more than $1 million within 24 hours, and $4 million by the next day.
 On April 18, it reached $15,185,502, making it Canada's largest GoFundMe campaign and the second largest in the history of the site.
 Public discussion on the use of funds raised coincided with the Humboldt Broncos using the services of a Western Canada law firm, MLT Aikins, for assistance.
-Consideration of possible future NHL salaries to home renovations for disabled access were part of public discussion.
 The GoFundMe campaign closed on April 18, 2018, at 11:59 p.m.
 MST, and the Bronco's President Kevin Garinger met with the media to announce a plan for managing the donations.

 Under the newly formed Humboldt Broncos Memorial Fund Inc., the funds will be disbursed through a committee that will work with the team and establish how the funds will be disbursed.
 After the campaign ends, the GoFundMe page will stay live to allow the team to continue to update the public on the progress of allocating the funds.
 At least one family of a survivor has commented on how the money should be split between the victims.
 The father of Ryan Straschnitzki has suggested that it be divided evenly to all 29 victims.

 On May 17, the committee announced that it would begin the process of distributing the funds raised through the GoFundMe campaign.
 Under Saskatchewan law, money raised through a public appeal must follow regulations that include appointing a supervising judge, submitting a proposed court order for fund allocation, and recommending a timeline for the distribution.
 In November 2018, the committee recommended that funds were distributed almost equally among survivors and the families of the deceased.
 The final recommendation was for families of the deceased to receive $50,000 more than the survivors.
 Including $50,000 preliminary disbursements, the families of the deceased received a total of $525,000, while each survivor received $475,000.
 While some statements supporting an even distribution of funds were made, the committee decided against that, due to "a huge difference in emotional circumstances between most of the families who lost a loved one and most of the families who did not."